+DEA 231 Implementation Project II

-DEA 231Implementation Project II2604Prerequisites:DEA 230Corequisites:DEA 214 and DEA 221
+Corequisites: DEA 214 and DEA 221

 This course provides and opportunity to complete a significant culmination project involving skills and knowledge gained to this point in the DEAT curriculum.
 Topics include hardware and software systems, digital creation and manipulation of images, editing, multimedia production, 2D animation, 3D animation, online postproduction, and postproduction audio.
-Upon completion, students should be able to use this project in creating a demonstration reel should be able to use this project in creating a demonstration reel should be able to use this project in creating a demonstration reel on tape and a compact disk of works completed during the program.
+Upon completion, students should be able to use this project in creating a demonstration reel should be able to use this project in creating a demonstration reel on tape and a compact disk of works completed during the program.

-DEA 240 DEAT Portfolio Review 2 4 0 4
+DEA 240 DEAT Portfolio Review

-Prerequisites : DEA 230

 Corequisites: DEA 221 and DEA 231